z2amiller/sensorboard/PowerSaving.md

 sleeping and 70mA while active, sleeps for 8 minutes between cycles, and is on for 10 seconds every cycle:

+AA batteries = ~2000mAhours or 7.2 million mA seconds

 Linear regulator:
 480 seconds * 0.1mA = 48mA seconds
 10 seconds * 70mA = 700mA seconds

-748 mA seconds / cycle = ~2,700 cycles on a AA battery, or about 60 days on 4xAA batteries.
+748 mA seconds / cycle = ~9,700 cycles on a AA battery, or about 54 days on 4xAA batteries.

 Switching regulator:
 480 seconds * 0.1mA = 48mA seconds
 10 seconds * 43mA = 430mA seconds

-478 mA seconds / cycle = ~4,100 cycles on a AA battery, or about 90 days on 4xAA batteries.
+478 mA seconds / cycle = ~15,000 cycles on a AA battery, or about 85 days on 4xAA batteries.